 Ingredients List

-The following ingredients are needed for making chicken schnitzel: Chicken breast, flour, eggs, breadcrumbs, salt, pepper, paprika, parsley, thyme, Parmesan cheese, and cooking fat of your choice.
+You need: chicken breast, flour, eggs, breadcrumbs, salt, pepper, paprika, parsley, thyme, Parmesan cheese, and your choice of cooking fat.

 Step-by-Step Directions